 Quest Controls developed OspreyDCM focusing on the end-user’s experience and that includes providing customized messaging and real-time critical data delivery through the OspreyDCM Android and iOS Apps, making power monitoring effortless.

 The system features a built-in web server for programming and status monitoring of the site, including a historical graphing engine.
 The alarm logic is programmable with multiple severity levels and all programming is stored in non-volatile memory.
-The MP2 has Ethernet communications with support for IPv6, IPv4, HTTP, HTTPS, RADIUS Password Authentication, SNMP v1, v2c and v3 and SMTP (Email) and is easily integrated into Quest’s OspreyFMS® network management software or any third-party NMS.
+The MINI PRO has Ethernet communications with support for IPv6, IPv4, HTTP, HTTPS, RADIUS Password Authentication, SNMP v1, v2c and v3 and SMTP (Email) and is easily integrated into Quest’s OspreyFMS® network management software or any third-party NMS.

 The RSC 1000™ is a technology leading energy efficient HVAC lead/lag controller on the market today.
 The RSC 1000 can be remotely managed across an IP network using standard IP network protocols, SNMPv1, SNMPv2c and now SNMPv3.
 Combining the RSC 1000’s existing IPv6 addressing and HTTPS secure browser access; the RSC 1000 operates to current CIP security standards.